This is a dictionary of power and social-dynamics definitions, including seduction, persuasion, manipulation, and life strategies.

 - Bag sharing: introducing someone to a low value individual or group to “share” the bad situation

 - Manipulative bag dropping: the bag dropper pretends he is adding value

 - Bag holder: the person who is left with a low-value individual, or is stuck in a value-draining group or situation

 Betaization: the tendency of some men to become tamer and more submissive when in a long-term relationship.
 “Betaization” is a term of Red Pill communities, and on this website we use the term “domestication”.

 Read here a description of the female forces of betaization

-Big fish, small pond strategy: a strategy of focusing all one’s effort in acquiring status and power within a relatively small, specific, and circumscribed group or locality
+Big fish, small pond strategy: a strategy of focusing one’s effort in acquiring status and power within a relatively small, specific, and circumscribed group or locality.

 - Fried fish: when an individual gave up his ego (ego-loss) and life for a specific group (pond), but the group has vanished (dried out pond)